bckohan/django-routines/doc/source/index.rst

 :big:`Options`

-When specifying arguments you may add them to the command tuple OR specify them as named options in the style that will be passed to call_command_:
+When specifying arguments you may add them to the command tuple OR specify them as named options in the style that will be passed to :func:`~django.core.management.call_command`:

 .. code-block:: python